Timothyoung97/CS3242-3D-Modelling-Animation/Modelling Lab Materials/Assignment/Lab 01 version 1.1 skeleton/Lab 01/README.md

 ## Assignment 1 Submission Report
 - Name: Yang Shiyuan
 - Matrix No: A0214269A

+### Instructions
+1. Unzip the zip file `A0214269A_Assignment1.zip`.
+2. Navigate to the folder `./x64/Release/`.
+3. Locate the application `Lab 01.exe` file.
+4. Once the application is loaded, key in `cat.obj` to load the model.
+5. In the main window:
+   1. Press `S` to toggle the smooth shading option.
+   2. Press `L` to perform loop subdivision.
+There are 2 variants of loop subdivision to choose from:
+      1. Press `1` before `L` to perform loop subdivision with Warran Beta Version.
+      2. Press `2` before `L` to perform loop subdivision with Origin Beta Version.
+   3. Press `C` to toggle on coloring for different components.
+   4. Press `R` to read in another model.
+      1. To read a model with ease, it is best to place the model in the same folder with `Lab 01.exe` application.
+         1. Currently, only `.obj` and `.off` files can be loaded.
+      2. If the above method is employed, you can simply enter the `filename` in the application in order to load the model.
+   5. Press `B` to perform barycentric subdivision.
+   6. Press `E` to toggle on the edges which are the boundary edges of the model.
+   7. Press `W` to toggle on wireframe.
+   8. Press `P` to toggle on the model in its polygon form.
+   9. Press `O` to write the current model on the screen to a file.
+      1. When specifying the filename, please remember to include the file extension.
+Currently only `.obj` and `.off` files can be saved.
+      2. The newly written file will be located in the same folder as where the `Lab 01.exe` is located.
+   10. Press `V` to toggle on the model in its vertex form.
+   11. Press `Q` to exit the application.
+6. Several models have been loaded in the same folder as the `Lab 01.exe` application.
+They are ready for your usage.
+    1.
 ### Task Completion

 | S/N | Task Details | Nature | Implementation |